The Mapoon Story

 But what is it?
 Really?

 Oh, you would like to know what the subject is?
-That’s the least interesting aspect of the whole event, but okay.
-Here’s a more documentary, less ambiguous, photo of it a minute or two later after it had hopped out of the fire-pit and I had organised my camera.
+That’s less interesting, but okay.
+Here’s a more documentary, less sketchy, photo of it a minute or two later after it had hopped out of the fire-pit and I had organised my camera.

 Still dusted with ash